If it hurts to talk, chew, or yawn, your temporomandibular joint (TMJ) could be the culprit.

 A variety of treatment approaches can be used to restore normal movement patterns in the jaw and relieve pain or discomfort.
-After examining the joint and understanding the causes of your TMD, the physiotherapists at Summit Physiotherapy will create a treatment plan that may include the following techniques:
+After examining the joint and understanding the causes of your TMJ Dysfunction, our physiotherapists will create a customized treatment plan that may include the following techniques:

 - Joint mobilization: Manually moving the joint in specific directions can stretch scar tissue and release muscle and soft tissue tension, improving range of motion.

-- Massage: Massage therapy can reduce overall muscle tension in the body, especially in the jaw, neck, shoulders, and upper back.
+- Massage therapy: Massage therapy can reduce overall muscle tension in the body, especially in the jaw, neck, shoulders, and upper back.

-- Craniosacral therapy: This technique is performed by our massage therapists can also be used to reduce the tension in the tissues affecting the jaw and restore normal TMJ mobility.
-Understand more about how craniosacral therapy can help treat your TMJ in our blog post.
+- Craniosacral therapy: This technique is performed by massage therapists and can also be used to reduce the tension in the tissues affecting the jaw and restore normal TMJ mobility.
+Learn more about how craniosacral therapy can help treat your TMJ in our blog post.

 - Myofascial release: This hands-on technique is performed by physiotherapists and targets the fascia, connective tissue wrapping around muscle, bone, and other structures within the body.